Definition: fluctuations of the temporal positions of pulses

 - as a power spectral density, either of the timing deviation or of the timing phase

-Timing jitter is related to phase noise in the optical frequency components of the pulse train.
+For optical pulses, timing jitter is related to phase noise in the optical frequency components of the pulse train (see below).
 In the absence of technical noise, the jitter of a mode-locked laser is limited by quantum noise, but in most cases it is dominated by vibrations and drifts of the laser resonator.
 Important theoretical results, based on analytical and numerical modeling, are discussed in Refs.
 [5, 12, 13, 15].

-The timing jitter of various kinds of mode-locked lasers (e.g. miniature bulk lasers, fiber lasers, or external-cavity diode lasers) can be very small (see Figure 1) – in some cases significantly smaller than that of high-quality electronic oscillators.
+The timing jitter of various kinds of mode-locked lasers (e.g. miniature bulk lasers, fiber lasers, or external-cavity diode lasers) can be very small – often significantly smaller than that of high-quality electronic oscillators.
 This applies particularly to short time scales, where a laser can be used as a very precise timing reference (as a kind of flywheel).
 The long-term timing drifts can also be suppressed to extremely small levels using self-referenced frequency combs.

 Measurement of Timing Jitter